-Items which generate a "No" response on the Checklists will be immediately transferred to a Hazard Report Form unless able to be immediately rectified.
+Items which generate a "No" response on the Checklists will be immediately transferred to a Hazard Report within Safety Champion and actioned accordingly.

 An inspection calendar will be prepared and maintained by the Manager.
 The inspection calendar will document the required date for completion of the Workplace Inspection Checklist and Inspections of site works/vehicles as well as the name of the worker who will conduct the inspections.